China Eastern to Launch Airbus A350-900 Flights to Adelaide

 Business A$3,366

-The route, championed by the Malinauskas State Government and Adelaide Airport’s Vision 2050 strategy, raises the airport’s tally to 13 international carriers serving 12 overseas destinations.
-China accounted for A$3.4 billion of South Australian goods exports and 51,000 inbound visitors in 2025; officials expect the direct flight will accelerate recovery of both trade and high-yield tourism segments such as premium seafood exports and conference travel.
+The route, supported by the Malinauskas State Government and Adelaide Airport’s Vision 2050 strategy, brings the airport’s international network to 13 airlines serving 12 overseas destinations.
+China accounted for A$3.4 billion in South Australian goods exports and 51,000 visitors in 2025, with officials expecting the direct service to boost trade and high-value tourism, including premium seafood exports and conference travel.

 Photo: Windmemories | Wikimedia Commons